slexisvn/query_engine/docs/04-execution/29-logical-to-physical.md

 # 29. From logical to physical

-> After this chapter you will be able to look at any `EXPLAIN` output and say which operators were chosen by a lookup table, which were chosen by arithmetic, and what numbers that arithmetic used.
+> After this chapter you will be able to distinguish fixed physical mappings from costed alternatives and find the estimates behind a choice.

 ## The question